znes/angus-scenarios/documentation/scenario-description.md

 and international planning.
 The scenarios in both of these plans reflect current and expected socio-economic developments as well as relevant policy decisions.
-Due to the public consultation and their prominent nature, these scenarios constitute import visions for the future Eurpean energy system.
-However, both plans are focussin on the short to mid-term perpective.
+Due to the public consultation and their prominent nature, these scenarios constitute import visions for the future European energy system.
+However, both plans are focussing on the short to mid-term perspective.
 Therefore, within the ANGUS project another prominent scenario development project, the e-Highway2050 project, is used as a foundation for the  scenario development.
 The e-Highway2050 project has been funded by the European Commission.
-The project aimed develop a plan for the European transmission network from 2020 to 2050.
+The project aimed to develop a plan for the European transmission network from 2020 to 2050.
 One important part of this study is the support of EU’s overall policy objectives with regard to energy.
-The study is builds upon the TYNDP2016 and includes scenarios for 100% renewable energy supply in 2050.
-The TYNDP is developed by the network of European TSO (ENTSOE), therefore it also plays an important role for the NEP which is developed by the four german TSO.
+The study builds upon the TYNDP2016 and includes scenarios for 100% renewable energy supply in 2050.
+The TYNDP is developed by the network of European TSO (ENTSOE), therefore it also plays an important role for the NEP which is developed by the four German TSOs.